tianyilim/tianyilim.github.io/index.md

 ---
 <br>
-<h2>About Me</h2>
+<h2>About</h2>

+I am a robotics R&D engineer at [DSO National Labs](https://www.dso.org.sg/) in Singapore 🇸🇬, working on localization and state estimation for a variety of different robots.

-I am an incoming Masters student at ETH Zurich, doing a MSc in Robotics, Systems, and Control.
-Recently, I completed a BEng in Electronic and Information Engineering (or, Computer Engineering) at Imperial College London.
+Previously, I completed a MSc in [Robotics, Systems, and Control](https://ethz.ch/en/studies/master/degree-programmes/engineering-sciences/robotics-systems-and-control.html) at ETH Zurich.
+Before that, I completed a BEng in [Electronic and Information Engineering](https://www.imperial.ac.uk/study/courses/undergraduate/electronic-information-meng/) (or, Computer Engineering) at Imperial College London.

 Robotics has always been my passion since I picked it up in high school - there is something fascinating about being able to impart intelligence to otherwise inanimate objects, allowing them to perform useful tasks and potentially replace humans.